 When I listen to myself pray, and when I listen to others pray, it seems that most of what we say to God revolves around what we want.
-Sometimes our lists are heart-rending: healing from a deadly disease, comfort from the loss of someone we love, rescue for a marriage on the rocks.
-More often, they are day-to-day: a passing grade on the exam, strength to get through another day at work, safe travel.
+Sometimes our lists are heart-rending.
+We desire healing from a deadly disease, comfort from the loss of someone we love, a job and a paycheck.
+More often, our prayers are day-to-day: a passing grade on the exam, strength to get through another day at work, safe travel.
 Sometimes they are trivial: a victory on the football field, our favorite team in the playoffs.
-Sometimes the list is long.
-Sometimes it is repetitive.
-But most of our prayers are filled with the things that we want God to do for us.
+Most of our prayers are filled with the things that we want God to do for us.

 Bring your worthless offerings no longer. … Cease to do evil, learn

 to do good; seek justice, reprove the ruthless, defend the orphan, plead for

 the widow.
 Come now, and let us reason

 together,” Says the Lord, “Though your sins are as

 scarlet, they will be as white as snow; though they are red like crimson,

 they will be like wool.”
 (Isaiah 1:12-18).